-If you love Italian food, grow an Edible Italian Garden to have a fresh supply of tastiest vegetables and herbs.
-Even if you’re short of space, you can grow them in containers!
+If you love Italian food, grow an Edible Italian Garden to have a fresh supply of the tastiest vegetables and herbs even if you’re short of space!

 1. Cima di Rapa

-Cima di Rapa is related to broccoli, it is quick to produce harvest and hardy enough to withstand off-season climates.
-Delicious when stir-fried in olive oil with garlic and chili flakes or in the salad.
+Cima di Rapa is related to broccoli.
+It is quick to grow and withstands off-season climates.
+It tastes delicious when stir-fried in olive oil with garlic and chili flakes or in the salad.

 3. Bell Pepper

-Red, yellow, orange, green and purple, bell peppers can add color and flavor both to the recipes you prepare.
-You can roast them to make antipasti like they do in Italian restaurants.
+Red, yellow, orange, green, and purple bell peppers can add color and flavor both to the recipes you prepare.
+You can roast them to make antipasti as they do in Italian restaurants.